Part 2: Understanding Your Ability to Manage Conflicts

 Learning Target: Students can identify their strengths and challenges in managing conflict.

 Part 2 will explore activities that help students better understand how they currently manage conflicts and determine areas for growth.
 In Teach Students: 2a.
-Summarizing My Current Ability to Manage Conflict, you will help students reflect on how well they currently manage conflict and prepare them for taking the Conflict Management Questionnaire and Knowledge Test.
-The Conflict Management Questionnaire and Knowledge Test helps students identify which areas of managing conflict are their strengths and which areas they find more challenging.
+Summarizing My Current Ability to Manage Conflict, you will help students reflect on how well they currently manage conflict, and prepare them for taking the Conflict Management Knowledge Test.
+The Conflict Management Knowledge Test helps students identify which areas of managing conflict are their strengths and which areas they find more challenging.

 Teach Students: 2a.
 Summarizing My Current Ability to Manage Conflict